red15/insights-client-role/README.md

     Subscription Manager.
 If the username and password are not set in the Insights configuration, which is the default initial state, all interactions with the Insights server will use the CERT provided by RHSM.

+* auto_config: (optional)
+    True/False - attempt to auto-configure the network connection with Satellite or RHSM.
+Default behavior is True.

+* authmethod: (optional)
+    BASIC/CERT - This parameter is used to set the authentication method for the Portal.
+Default bahavior is BASIC.
+    Note: when 'auto_config' is enabled (set to True), CERT will be used if RHSM or Satellite is detected.

 Facts Installed
 ---------------